Nickoskl/ModerN-product-front-end/README.md

 Here're some of the project's best features:

+*   A Customisable Menu That Includes:
+*  -   Reactive site colors for user experimentation (even on 3d models)
+*  -   Reactive 3d model textures and site icons
 *   3D object rendering with WebGL and ThreeJS
 *   PBR workflow with multiple maps and textures for each object
 *   Imported animations from Maya rather than using Threejs for physics
+*   Optimised and modular css rules to reduce repeatable code
+*   ZERO Raster images( Exept THREE texturing) with the use of SVG's-
+*   And AnimeJS for text and animations
+*   Many custom animations including Scoll Snapping, Interactive Moving Letters, Custom Pagination Menu and many more

 <h2>💖Like my work?</h2>